Curriculum of the IMPRS-CMS

 1. Introductory Course

-The IMPRS offers an introductory course with a series of two-hour presentations organized by the research groups participating in the IMPRS.
+The IMPRS offers an introductory course with a series of presentations organized by the research groups participating in the IMPRS.
 The presentation provides a tutorial introduction to their research topics and a tour of their laboratories.
 This way the students get to know the people, expertise, and infrastructure on the Stuttgart campus at the beginning of their stay.

-The backbone of the IMPRS-AM curriculum is a set of summer and winter schools on specific topics of multidisciplinary character.
+The backbone of the IMPRS-CMS curriculum is a set of summer and winter schools on specific topics of multidisciplinary character.
 These Schools not only present state of the art overviews in important fields of science, but also provide a perfect opportunity to initiate or strengthen international cooperations.
 IMPRS students play an active role in planning, organizing, and running these schools.

 3. University Lecture Courses